For a number of years this was the website for the Prague Winter Festival.

 It was from these cultural roots and traditions that in 1972 IfB decided to found and regularly hold a music festival in Prague.
 At that time the political and cultural cohesiveness of Europe was disrupted by the expansion of communism.
 The Prague Winter Festival then became a unique opportunity to renew cultural relations amongst Europeans who were living on both sides of the, then insurmountable, “iron curtain”.
 This idea found a resonance with Czech artists many of whom were involved in the birth of our Festival in 1972 – the Czech Philharmonic Orchestra with its former leader Václav Neumann and the National Theatre opera and ballet departments with the famous conductor, Zdenek Kosler.
 Many famous artistic bodies have continued to participate in our Festival throughout its many years and new noted personalities will be participating in the 2005 Prague Winter Festival.

 An aside: I have attended this festival for a number of years.
 Each year seems to outdo the year before.
 I tell friends in the US that winter in Prague is one of the best times of the year for travelers.
 And since December does attract a good number of travelers who know that the Prague Christmas market is one of Europe’s best, I recommend that any one planning on going should plan well in advance.
 The festival serves as a month-long cultural experience for visitors, who shop for handmade decorations and gifts, taste Czech holiday pastries, and enjoy open-air musical performances.
 And then there are the other events and holidays which include St.Nicholas Eve on December 5th, New Year's Eve, and the Three Kings procession on January 5th.
 My neighbor who came with me one year is an avid gambler.
 I think he spent his entire time in the airport on his favorite online slots USA player-friendly site.
 He wanted to know if there were any casinos in Prague, I assured him there were.
 It turned out that by the end of each day we were there, he usually ended up playing slots on his computer rather than get bundled up again against the cold and go out to a land based casino.
-I can't imagine how thrilled players like himself must have felt when online gambling became possible.
+I can't imagine how thrilled players like himself must have felt when online gambling became possible, especially those sites designed for US players.
+And my friend is a huge slots player, spending not only time, but also money on slot games of all kinds.
 Now where ever there is internet, one can always play their favorite slots, poker, or any other table game to their hearts content.
 I will say, he was most impressed with the Prague Winter Festival and has encouraged other friends in our neighborhood to come with us each year we attend.

 ABOUT THE INTERNATIONAL FESTIVALS BUREAU